jasongrimes/docs/vim-cheatsheet.md

 * Go to line 23: `:23`
 * Duplicate current line: `yyp` or `:t.`
 * Enable or disable line numbers: `set number` and `set nonumber`
+* Count words: optionally select a block of text, then type: `g Ctl-g`

 Color schemes
 =============